karutaproject/karuta-frontend/README.md

 ####Simple file server
 1. Download karuta-fileserver zip file from karuta-fileserver repository
 1. Unpack and import as existing project in Eclipse
+1. Create a RestFile Server_config into the webapps working directory of Eclipse
-1. Copy WebContent/persistence_config.properties to /opt/tomcat/RESTFILESERVER/
+1. Copy WebContent/persistence_config.properties to the RestFile Server_config directory
+2. Run on server

 ####Front-end
 1. Download karuta-frontend zip file from karuta-frontend repository